JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 # Leveling Guide - Patch Notes

+### Archnemesis League

+* Removed Map functionality until the new end game is understood
+* Added the 3 new gems
+  * Updated old gems

+#### Minor improvements

+* Fixed a bug with monster level in zones after the acts

 ### Scourge League

 * Added the ability to update the script when it detects a new version